domRiddle/ASF/Commands.md

 `!owns <Bots> <appIDsOrGameNames>` | Checks if given bot instances already own given ```appIDs``` and/or ```gameNames``` (can be part of the game's name)
-`!password`                       | Prints encrypted password of current bot instance (in use with ```PasswordFormat```) `!password <Bots>`                | Prints encrypted password of given bot instances (in use with ```PasswordFormat```) `!pause`                          | Temporarily pauses automatic farming of current bot instance.
+`!password`                       | Prints encrypted password of current bot instance (in use with ```PasswordFormat```) `!password <Bots>`                | Prints encrypted password of given bot instances (in use with ```PasswordFormat```) `!pause`                         | Permanently pauses automatic farming of current bot instance.
+ASF will not attempt to farm current account in this session, unless you manually ```!resume``` it, or restart the process.
+Also called sticky pause.
+`!pause <Bots>`                   | Permanently pauses automatic farming of given bot instances.
+ASF will not attempt to farm current account in this session, unless you manually ```!resume``` it, or restart the process.
+Also called sticky pause.
+`!pause~`                          | Temporarily pauses automatic farming of current bot instance.
 Farming will be automatically resumed on the next playing event, or bot disconnect.
 You can ```!resume``` farming to unpause it.
-`!pause <Bots>`                    | Temporarily pauses automatic farming of given bot instances.
+`!pause~ <Bots>`                    | Temporarily pauses automatic farming of given bot instances.
 Farming will be automatically resumed on the next playing event, or bot disconnect.
 You can ```!resume``` farming to unpause it.
-`!pause^`                         | Permanently pauses automatic farming of current bot instance.
-ASF will not attempt to farm current account in this session, unless you manually ```!resume``` it, or restart the process.
-Also called sticky pause.
-`!pause^ <Bots>`                   | Permanently pauses automatic farming of given bot instances.
-ASF will not attempt to farm current account in this session, unless you manually ```!resume``` it, or restart the process.
-Also called sticky pause.
 `!play <appIDs>`       | Switches to manual farming - launches given ```appIDs``` on current bot instance.
 Use ```!resume``` for returning to automatic farming | ```!play 440,570```, ```!play 570```
 `!play <Bots> <appIDs>` | Switches to manual farming - launches given ```appIDs``` on given bot instances.
 Use ```!resume``` for returning to automatic farming
 `!redeem <Keys>`         | Redeems given ```cd-keys``` on current bot instance